caio-henrique2006/DOC/DocMD/Cibersegurança.md

 # What is Watering hole attack ?

 Is an Social engineering attack that consists of exploiting a site frequently visited by specific users.

+# What are security domains ?

+Security domains is way the area of cybersecurity is divided.
+There are 8 in total.

+# Define the domain: Security and risk management

+This domain defines the security goals and objetives with the intent of risk mitigation, compliance, business continuity and the law.

+# Define the domain: Asset security

+Secures digital and physical assets, is related to storage, maintanence and destruction of data.
+Secures the ownership of an business.

+# Define the domain: Security architeture and engineering

+Optimizes data security by ensuring effective tools, systems and process are in place.

+# Define the domain: Communication and network secutiry

+Manage and secure physical networks and wireless communications.

+# Define the domain: identity and access management

+Ensure the users follow established policies to control and manage physical and logical assets.

+# Define the domain: Security Assessments and Testing

+Confuct secure test, analyze data and conduct security audits.

+# Define the domain: Security Operations

+Conduct investigations and preventative measures

+# Define the domain: Software development security

+Secure coding practices, to create secure applications and services.

+# What is the Adversarial artificial intelligence attack ?

+Is and attack that consists of manipulating IAs so they can act in specific damaging ways

+# What is a supply-chain attack ?

+Exploits a vulnerability on some service, application or system and causes damage to a suply chain of a product.

+# What defines an Advanced persistent threats threat actor?

+They are expertise threat actors that study their victims before attacking, they can stay undetected for a very long time and usually try to damage the victim or gain access of useful information.

+# What defines a Hacktivists threat actor ?

+Is a threat actor that is driven by a political agenda, that breaches a system with the intent of demonstrating, propaganga, social change campaigns and fame.